 In the year ending 31 March 2013, 28% of total National Lottery revenue was returned to the Good Causes, while over 50% of total revenue was paid to players in prizes.
 Over the same period, 12% of total revenue was paid to the Government in Lottery Duty and around 5% was paid to retailers in commission.
 In line with the incentivised model introduced for the current licence period, Camelot's profit after tax is dependent on its performance, and was less than 1% of total revenue for the year.

 Although Camelot is responsible for generating returns for National Lottery Good Causes, it plays no role in the allocation of funding, which is the responsibility of 12 National Lottery distribution bodies, each with specialist knowledge of their sectors.

-The income raised for the Good Causes from ticket sales is paid by Camelot into the National Lottery Distribution Fund and then allocated to the distribution bodies according to a formula set by the Department for Culture, Media and Sport.
-In the year to 31 March 2013, the money Camelot delivered for the Good Causes was allocated as follows:
+The income raised for Good Causes from ticket sales is paid by Camelot into the National Lottery Distribution Fund and then allocated to the distribution bodies according to a formula set by the Department for Culture, Media, and Sport.
+In the year to 31 March 2013, the money Camelot delivered for National Lottery Projects was allocated as follows:

 - Arts – 20%

 - Heritage – 20%.